Your cart is currently empty!

 Successfully advocates for Mandatory Reporter Reform.
 Governor Reynolds signs a bill to create a streamlined, comprehensive framework for mandatory reporter training that will effectively train more than 400,000 Iowans that are mandatory reporters to recognize the signs of neglect, sexual abuse, and physical abuse, then promptly report suspicions to agencies for swift response and intervention.

-As PCA Iowa continues to support safe communities for children, we know there is still much to be done.
-That’s why we will always be a leader in prevention in Iowa and advocate for happy, safe childhoods that lead to a better future for Iowa
+PCA Iowa celebrates our 50th year in 2025.
+We will continue to support safe communities for children as we have since 1975.
+We’ve made great progress together, but there is still much to be done.
+That’s why we will always be a leader in prevention in Iowa and advocate for happy, safe childhoods that lead to a better future for Iowa.